-IFAD is currently active in 98 countries with about 210 measures and reaches about 100 million people.
+IFAD is currently active in 96 countries with about 210 measures, reaching about 123 million people.

-As an international financial institution specializing in financing investments in rural development, IFAD primarily provides loans at preferential conditions or grants as well as advisory services in this sector.
+It mainly provides loans at concessional rates or grants as well as advisory services in this sector.

 The focus is on

-- Improving the productive capacity of the poor in rural areas;
+- improving the sustainable productive capacity of the rural poor;

 Each member state appoints a governor.
-The Board of Governors, which is the highest decision-making body, shall consist of all the Governors.
+The Governing Council is the highest decision-making body.

 It meets once a year (February) and is responsible, among other things, for the election of the IFAD President and the IFAD budget.

-The Executive Board is responsible for monitoring ongoing operations, the budget and the approval of thematic and country strategies and projects/programmes.
+The Executive Board is responsible for overseeing day-to-day operations, the budget, and approving thematic and country strategies and projects/programs.

-The Executive Board normally meets three times a year.
-It is assisted by an Audit (Finance) and an Evaluation Committee.
+The Executive Board meets three times a year.

-IFAD is financed by voluntary contributions, which are promised for three years at a time (replenishment rounds), by recoveries from previous loans, borrowing on the financial market, and program-linked special contributions.
+IFAD is financed by voluntary contributions pledged for three years at a time (replenishment rounds), by recoveries from previous loans, borrowing on the financial market, and program-linked special contributions.

-Funds are allocated through the Performance Based Allocation System (PBAS) on the basis of numerous criteria and international markers.
+Program allocation decisions are made using the Performance Based Allocation System (PBAS) based on numerous criteria and international markers.

 - the number of rural impoverished population,

-- the assessment of developmental framework conditions in the rural development sector or vulnerability.
+- the assessment of development-friendly conditions in the rural development sector,

 and other indicators.